minnahjafar-ctrl/chatbot_minnahjafar/README.md

 Open the project the Visual Studio Code

-Install the  python package required for this chatbot(OpenAI)
+Install the  python package required for this chatbot

 Run the python file